olifre/olifre.github.io/publications.md

 # IT

+* __Unleashing JupyterHub: Exploiting resources without inbound network connectivity using HTCondor__
+_2021-XX_ --- Oliver Freyermuth, Katrin Kohl, Peter Wienemann
+Computing and Software for Big Science
+_in review, to be accepted for publication_

 * __Operating an HPC/HTC Cluster with Fully Containerized Jobs Using HTCondor, Singularity, CephFS and CVMFS__
 _2021-03_ --- Oliver Freyermuth, Peter Wienemann, Philip Bechtle & Klaus Desch
 Computing and Software for Big Science
 published with OpenAccess: [DOI](https://doi.org/10.1007/s41781-020-00050-y)

 # Physics